 The digital scanner is also something of tremendous value if you are a DIY enthusiast too.
 This is because it can allow you to take almost any "scannable" item and create some sort of artwork out of it.
 For instance, you might love old fashioned ephemera relating to sewing or clothing.
 You could scan a huge number of them and then make a digital collage.
 You wouldn't sacrifice the antique paper documents and items and the scanner would allow you spare these things, plus you'd get some original artwork out of the deal.

-Can you also use the digital scanner to just capture artwork images that you have already made?
+Can you also use the digital scanner to just capture artwork images that you have already made and make them into prints?
 Absolutely!
-There are a few things to consider in terms of quality and results, and we'll go over them here:
+There are a few things to consider in terms of quality and results, and we'll go over the best way to scan your artwork here:

 - What's the Resolution - your scanner has to have good "resolution" if you are going to try to capture images of items that have fine details.
 The way it works is simple: you have an old photograph that has gorgeous colors and unique features.
 It was taken with an old 110 film camera and printed on paper that feels a bit "textured".
 If you want to capture these things, the scanner will have to be able to grab this resolution and the details without also ruining the looks of the scan.
 Remember that you (or the printing company) are probably going to be enlarging the reprint and you may decide that the graininess is not really valuable to the image.
 So, the way to make the best scan is to tinker with the resolution and work from a lower figure, such as 300 dpi to a much higher setting such as 600 dpi or higher.
 Only then can you discover if your original artwork or photographs are going to be "wall worthy".